kbongco/NookDepot/README.md

 -The **NookDepot** MVP<br>
 -have User Authentication<br>
--have a User page that's a "shop" showing items owned and selling/looking for -have a page showing materials, tools, gardening, and services<br>
+-have a User page that's a "shop" showing items owned and selling/looking for -have a page showing materials [Tools, Garden and Services are PMVP]<br>
 -have a details page where you can press a button to add to a section in the shop<br>
--have a details page about services, garden, tools, materials<br> -have a directory showing each User's Shop<br>
+-have a details page about the materials [Tools,Garden,Services are PMVP]<br>
+-have a directory showing each User's Shop<br>
 -Have an editable profile page and delete info as well.
 -have a search bar up and running<br>